Ayu-commits/awesome-c/README.md

 ## Text Editor Extensions ##

 While practically any decent programmer's text editor supports C, there are some extensions that make it more pleasant.
-These are labelled by editor.
+These are labeled by the editor.

 * [CCompletion][92] - Notepad++ autocompletion plugin.
 Works with all
   identifiers recognized by Ctags.
 This is a download link. [``GPL-2.0-or-later``][GPL-2.0-or-later]